grexai/SuperCUT/README.md

-# Readme for unsupervised image registration inference
+# Readme for Unsupervised image registration inference

-This repository is created for Unsupervised multimodal image registration with deep learning for biomedical microscopy
+This repository is for multimodal microscopy image registration

 <details>
 <summary>Install instructions </summary>